-Since many students in Dexter Hanley College are enrolled on a part-time basis, the Dean's List criterion for this school differ somewhat from those of the day schools.
+Since many students in Dexter Hanley College are enrolled on a part-time basis, the Dean's List criterion for this school differ somewhat from those of the other University of Scranton colleges.
 Students in DHC may earn Dean's List distinction provided they carry at least two courses (at least 6 credits) during the semester and earn at least a 3.50 grade-point average with no grade code of NG, I, C-, D+, D, F or U. The Dean's List is published at the end of the fall and spring terms each year.